mookerzhou/wedding/index.md

 ## Photos

 We'll share photos of the City Hall event in this [album][album], and will send out print copies when they are available.
-Please upload any photos you take to the [album][album].
+Upload any photos you take to the [album][album]!

 [album]: https://photos.app.goo.gl/TmqBUNtuzrUn7Dxd8